What Is 3D Mammography?

 Here’s a deeper dive on the potential benefits and risks of a 3D mammogram.

-How do 3D Mammograms Differ From Standard Ones?
+How Do 3D Mammograms Differ From Standard Ones?

 Standard 2D mammograms take two pictures of the breast.
 Side-to-side and top-to-bottom images are made.
 To capture them, the breast is pulled away from the body, compressed and held between two glass plates.
 This allows the whole breast to be seen.
-One its drawbacks is breast tissue can overlap during compression.
+One of its drawbacks is breast tissue can overlap during compression.
 Healthy tissue may appear suspicious and cancerous tissue can be masked.
 For this reason, 2D mammograms can sometimes produce inaccurate findings.

 In contrast, 3D mammograms use CT (computed tomography) scans.
 The scans take detailed X-ray images from many angles.
-Combined together, the X-rays create a three-dimensional picture of each breast.
+Combined, the X-rays create a three-dimensional picture of each breast.
 Tissue doesn’t overlap.
 As a result, 3D mammograms lower the number of false alarms.
 This is especially important for women who have dense breast tissue.
-Fewer false alarms reduce unnecessary re-testing – along with stress and worry.
+Fewer false alarms reduce unnecessary re-testing — along with stress and worry.

 What Are the Risks and Limitations of 3D Mammograms?

-Cat-scan technology exposes patients to more radiation than an X-rays.
+CT-scan technology exposes patients to more radiation than an X-rays.
 Women who get a 3D mammogram may also get a traditional 2D mammogram, exposing them to higher amounts of radiation.
 While radiation exposure can cause cancer, new technology helps reduce the amount of radiation exposure that comes with a mammogram.
 Still, the overall benefit of 2D and 3D breast cancer screening outweigh any potential risks linked to radiation exposure.

 While 3D mammograms show some promise in better health outcomes, there isn’t enough research to advocate them over 2D mammograms.
 The U.S. Preventive Services Task Force currently recognizes both 2D and 3D mammography as equally acceptable screening methods.